ipeakermit/ros-turtle-demo/README.md

 Use git to clone this repository.

-Run ./build to build the container image.
+Run "./build" to build the container image.

-Run ./run to start the (two) containers.
+Run "./run" to start the (two) containers.
 One container is a virtual Xorg display.
-The other is used to run the simulator.
+The other is used to run the ROS simulator.

-Once started, to see the simulation window, run a browser on the same machine, with the URL: http://localhost:8080/vnc_auto.html

-For development, including editing and running code, from a separate terminal window run: docker exec -it turtle bash
+For access to the ROS simulator, in a separate terminal run: "docker exec -it turtle bash"

+To see the Gazebo simulation output window, on your host machine browse to: http://localhost:8080/vnc_auto.html

+NOTE: you cannot use the terminal window in the browser to interact with ROS.
+The browser is for viewing the Gazebo simulator only.

 Every time you start a new shell process, you will need the command: source /opt/ros/melodic/setup.bash